Editorially checkedVisible ownership, review date and official-source context for this page.

 Contact route

-Use the structured guidance form when the route still depends on the details of the project, the property or the local authority context.
+Use the structured guidance form when the answer still depends on the project details, the property itself or the local authority context.

 Open the guidance form